trucomanx/gedit_plugin_text_to_speech/README.md

 # Install

 Place the contents of the `plugins` folder into Gedit's plugins directory (~/.local/share/gedit/plugins/).

+# Activate

-Activate the plugin in Gedit under `Preferences --> Plugins.`
+Activate the plugin in Gedit under `Preferences --> Plugins`.
+It is recomended configurate the language.

 # Using